pagkly/Zed/Investopedia3/Serial Correlation Definition.md

 Serial correlation was originally used in signal processing and systems engineering to determine how a signal varies with itself over time.
 In the 1980s, economists and mathematicians rushed to Wall Street to apply the concept to predict stock prices.

-Serial correlation among these quants is determined using the [Durbin-Watson (DW) test](https://www.investopedia.com/terms/d/durbin-watson-statistic.asp).
+Serial correlation among these quants is determined using the [[Durbin-Watson (DW) test]](https://www.investopedia.com/terms/d/durbin-watson-statistic.asp).
 The correlation can be either positive or negative.
 A stock price displaying positive serial correlation has a positive pattern.
 A security that has a negative serial correlation has a negative influence on itself over time.